Like Mattrbld itself, this article is a work in progress. Please excuse any missing links or unfinished content.

 On top of that, Mattrbld also makes sure to push drafts and other content using two distinct push events even when they are synchronised in a single action, so CI pipelines can safely be configured to not run when changes happen in the drafts directory without risking that published content won’t be updated.

-To learn more about how to set up drafts and see example configurations for CI services, check out the article on drafts.
+To learn more about how to set up drafts, check out the article on drafts.

 Last, but not least, it’s highly important to some content editors to be able to see what the changes they are making to a piece of content will look like once published.
 Unfortunately, getting content previews for headless content management systems, especially git-based ones, right is very hard, since by design content is decoupled from its presentation.